freerobby/elm-history/README.md

 a record that reflects the various parts of the URL.

 You can also reload the current page, or load a new URL.

+## Testing

+This library uses integration tests written in Hound and run in docker-compose.

+- Add tests in `/test/integration/suite/test`
+- Run tests by running `make test-integration`